tk-notes/blog/closures-currying-and-cool-abstractions/README.md

 Great!
 It works as expected!
 The return of the `makeFunction` is a function that we store it in the `myFunction` constant, call it later, and displays `TK`.

-We can also make it work as a arrow function:
+We can also make it work as an arrow function:

 ```javascript
 const makeFunction = () => {